-SA Objective Initial Score Supporting Information Timing Uncertainty (caused by these sites in relation to existing levels).
+SA SA Objective So Co La Superior Supporting Information (caused by these sites in relation to existing levels).
+Given the scale of development at P19 and H8 Timing Uncertainty (caused by these sites in relation to existing levels).
 Given the scale of development at P19 and H8 (i.e. <50 homes) a negligible score is considered to be appropriate.
-Relevant C S Policies CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments Natural P19 O Key Given the currently vacant nature of each site, it is expected that the construction and occupation of the proposed development would result in a minor net increase in consumption of natural resources.
-This effect would be mitigated to some extent by Policy CS10 but an overall minor but net increase in P19 O 20 Natural resources S H8 O reasons: the consumption of resources in relation to existing levels is unlikely to be entirely avoided.
+Relevant C S Policies 0 Relevant D M Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments P19 O Key Given the currently vacant nature of each site, it is expected that the construction and occupation of the proposed development would result in a minor net increase in consumption of natural resources.
+This effect would be mitigated to some extent by Policy CS10 but an overall minor but net increase in P19 O 20 Natural resources 0 reasons: the consumption of resources in relation to existing levels is unlikely to be entirely avoided.
 Given the scale of development at P19 and H8 (i.e. <50 homes) a negligible score is considered to be appropriate.
-H8 O LT M Relevant C S Policies CS10: Sustainable Design and Low Carbon Energy Relevant DM Policies DM1: Design Requirements for New Build Housing Developments P19 O Key Given the currently vacant nature of each site, it is expected that the construction and occupation of the proposed development would result in a net increase in the amount of waste sent to landfill from these locations, predominantly due to the lifestyles at home associated with residents.
-This effect P19 O 21 Waste H8 O reasons: would be mitigated to some extent by Policy CS10 but an overall minor but net increase in the generation of waste is unlikely to be avoided.
+H8 O LT M Relevant C S Policies CS10: Sustainable Design and Low Carbon Energy Relevant DM Policies P19 O Key Given the currently vacant nature of each site, it is expected that the construction and occupation of the proposed development would result in a net increase in the amount of waste sent to landfill from these locations, predominantly due to the lifestyles at home associated with residents.
+This effect P19 O 21 Waste reasons: would be mitigated to some extent by Policy CS10 but an overall minor but net increase in the generation of waste is unlikely to be avoided.
 Given the scale of development at P19 and H8 (i.e. <50 homes) a negligible score is considered to be appropriate.
 H8 O LT M Relevant C CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies DM1: Design Requirements for New Build Housing Developments 22 Sustainable transport P19 ++ H8 ++ Key reasons: Each site would provide residents with excellent access to public transport modes, including Layton Railway Station no more than 1.2km north-west and the various bus stops in proximity to each site where frequent services can be caught.
 Each site is considered to be highly accessible for pedestrians and cyclists and, given their proximity to services, facilities and employment areas, situating residents here would be likely to facilitate relatively efficient movement.
-P19 ++ H8 ++ LT М ++ Relevant CS Pol S Policies CS5: Connectivity; CS6: Green Infrastructure; CS11: Planning Obligations Relevant D DM1: Design Requirements for New Build Housing Developments, DM41: Transport Requirements for New Develo pment
+P19 ++ H8 ++ LT M Relevant C S Policies CS5: Connectivity; CS6: Green Infrastructure; CS11: Planning Obligations Relevant D M Policies DM1: Design Requirements for New Build Housing Developments, DM41: Transport Requirements for New Develo pment